gangradeamitesh/mcp-google-email/README.md

 2. **Simplified Authentication**: Handles the complexity of Gmail API authentication through multiple methods (Service Account, OAuth 2.0, and Application Default Credentials), making it easier to integrate Gmail functionality into applications.

-3. **FastAPI Integration**: Built on FastAPI, offering modern, async-first web framework capabilities with automatic API documentation and high performance.

-4. **Environment-Based Configuration**: Supports flexible configuration through environment variables, making it suitable for various deployment scenarios (development, staging, production).
+3. **Environment-Based Configuration**: Supports flexible configuration through environment variables, making it suitable for various deployment scenarios (development, staging, production).

-5. **Model Context Protocol (MCP) Integration**: Implements the Model Context Protocol, ensuring consistent behavior and integration with other MCP-compliant services.
+4. **Model Context Protocol (MCP) Integration**: Implements the Model Context Protocol, ensuring consistent behavior and integration with other MCP-compliant services.
 MCP provides a standardized way to handle context and state management across different services.

 This service is particularly useful for:
 - Applications requiring automated email handling